 Is my information confidential?

-The Minnesota AIDS Project provides anonymous or confidential testing services.
-Anonymous testing means we do not require you to provide personally identifiable information.
-If you choose to test confidentially, we do collect individually identifying information.
-Your testing counselor can discuss the benefits of either anonymous or confidential testing.
+The Minnesota AIDS Project provides confidential testing services.
+Your testing counselor can discuss the benefits of confidential testing.

 All information you provide in your testing session is confidential and protected under HIPAA regulations and Minnesota data privacy laws.
 If your test result is reactive, we are required to report your test result and any personally identifiable information you provided us.
 Your testing counselor will explain all of this and ask you to sign a form saying that you understand how your information may be used and that you are consenting to be tested.